Unnamed-SMP/SurvivalPaper7GB/CODE_OF_CONDUCT.md

-Section B  General Regulations
+# Regulations
 1. Do not harass, be toxic too or otherwise 'mean' to anyone.
 2. Do not advertise or self promote the following: Discord & Minecraft servers, Social Media platforms accounts and anything related.
-[S2-5]
 3. Do not spam messages in a fashion that annoys other people
 4. Do not upload, share or discuss NSFW content that is explicit.
 5. Do not impersonate members of staff